Read this post for free things to do in Amsterdam City Tour – Amsterdam On A Budget or What to do in Amsterdam on a budget.

 Head to the amazing Bloemenmarket | Places to visit in Amsterdam on a budget

 Bloemenmarket is a world-famous flower market in Amsterdam’s city center.
 It is famous because it is the world’s only floating flower market!
-This is a super cool and unique site to see in Amsterdam; walking around it is 100% free!
+This site is super cool and unique in Amsterdam; walking around it is 100% free!

 They sell tulip bulbs and other souvenirs here, but just walking through it and checking everything out is fun!
 This is also a great way to experience some Dutch culture as the Netherlands is famous for tulips, which is the market’s whole premise.

 As you can see, there are a ton of free things to do in Amsterdam.
 If you are traveling on a budget, don’t worry about having anything to do in Amsterdam, as there are more than enough options!

 How to commute inside Amsterdam?
 (Amsterdam City Tours)

 - Bike as Amsterdam is famous for biking

 - Boat tours due to numerous canals Taxi or Rental Car

 - Public transport like buses, metro, ferries, and tram.
 If you are using public transport, then purchase OV-chipkaart which is applicable on all public transport.

 Book some suggested City Tours In Amsterdam